Tri-ceraptor/Oleksandr-IT1025/README.md

 Python.png image is showing a Python program that checks if a number is greater than 100.

-OleksandrVykliukFlowerClass.pdf a file which contains a class description
+OleksandrVykliukFlowerClass.pdf is a file which contains a class description

 Flowers.py contains code of a Python programm.

 PythonOOP.png contains code of the programm and the output.

+Picture: NetworkDesign.png
+Description: The network diagram consists of various components including the Internet, Firewall, Router, Wireless Access Point, Laptop, Switch, and PC.